The Case for Actively Saving Money

 Attainable & Realistic – It is not possible for us to pay off my student loan by June.
 It may, however, be possible by the end of the year.
 When setting goals it is important that it is attainable and realistic given your current financial circumstances.

 Timely – You need to set a date that your goals need to be achieved.
-Otherwise, it would be too easy to create a goal of paying off my student loans in the future.
+Otherwise, it would be too easy to create a goal of paying off my student (or short-term) loans in the future.

 Determine a Course of Action